DIAGNijmegen/website-content/website-ai-for-health/content/pages/courses.md

 picture: vacancies/AIFH_diploma.png
 description: AI courses for health(care) professionals with a background in Medicine, Biomedical Sciences or Technical Medicine.

+## AI for Health course
+Radboud AI for Health plans to run two courses every year for a group of around 25 professionals from Radboudumc interested to learn more about AI applications in healthcare.
+The course program will consist of lectures and practical exercises, and will conclude with a practical project around a Radboudumc case.
+Details of the program will be set up in collaboration with the participants.

+The course will be organized in a collaboration between Radboudumc, Radboud University and the Jheronimus Academy of Data Science ([JADS](https://www.jads.nl/)) in Den Bosch.
+A presentation by Egge van der Poel was given during an information session on September 16, 2019.
+The slides of this presentation can be found [here](https://drive.google.com/open?id=1nnYpNSdr10E3Zm7IiV78UFj239eIV4Yx).

 ## What you need to know for the second edition of the course:
 - The second edition will start September 18th 2020
 - Course will be held on 13 Fridays, with different topics per day